 Individuals with similar VO2 maxes may perform differently in endurance events, and endurance performance can improve without an increase in VO2 max.(Kramer, 2020) While multiple factors contribute to this one of the major ones generally considered is running economy.(O Sullivan, 2019) Running economy describes the oxygen uptake required at a given submaximal velocity.
 When your running economy improves you will need less oxygen and thus use less energy to perform at a specific submaximal pace regardless of your individual VO2 max.

 Thus, if person A & B have a similar VO2 max but person A has a better running economy we can expect person A to perform better than person B. The concept of running economy applies to non-running endurance activities as well.
-Various factors contribute to running economy, including movement efficiency (ie, running in a straight line without incorporating horizontal motion and connective tissue stiffness in the foot/ankle to help prevent excessive energy loss into the ground with each foot strike).
+Various factors contribute to running economy, such as movement efficiency (ie, running in a straight line without incorporating horizontal motion, another example would be increased connective tissue stiffness in the foot/ankle to help prevent excessive energy loss into the ground with each foot strike).

 While performing endurance activity at a level greater than one’s VO2 max is possible, this requires an anaerobic energy production component.
 However, even when performing at a level less than one’s VO2 max there is still an anaerobic contribution to energy production.
 As described in Lesson 2, this generates lactic acid.
 Up to a certain intensity of exercise the lactic acid is broken down as quickly as it is created; however, beyond the first lactate threshold (LT1, also referred to as the “aerobic threshold”) the blood lactate level begins to rise as lactate accumulates.
 As exercise intensity further increases there is eventually an acceleration of blood lactate accumulation; this point of acceleration is referred to as the second lactate threshold (LT2, also referred to as the “anaerobic threshold”).